Skip to section

 This will help you land the job you want.

-Be patient.
+Bonus tip: be patient.
 When clients enquire about resume writing services at our Sydney and Melbourne locations, they’re often surprised by how much one-on-one time we spend with them: learning about the nuances of each role, the market and industry dynamics present at the time, probing to understand their personality; defining the principles and values that matter to them; figuring out what gets them out of bed each morning.

 These are all things we need to know if we’re going to shape a strong, relevant personal value proposition statement, and it’s no different if you’re going through the process on your own.